AndrasE/crud-auth-and-fire/README.md

 Hi there 👋,

 I think the title is self-explanatory.
-It took me for a while to complete this project as part of my self-study.
+This project was part of my self-study.
 If you click on the logo or you will find some further details of this project, including difficulties, tutorials and references.